 Human Error Is Not a Bug – It’s a Feature of Manual Systems

-With manual SSL tracking, you’re relying on someone to remember to check certificates regularly, to correctly interpret the expiration dates (accounting for time zones, by the way), to have the right access credentials when needed, and to actually have the time to deal with renewals when they come up.
+With manual SSL tracking, you’re relying on someone to remember to check certificates regularly, to correctly interpret expiration dates (accounting for time zones, by the way), to have the right access credentials when needed, and to actually have the time to deal with renewals when they come up.

 Any single point in that chain can fail.
 And when it does, your website goes from secure to serving browser warnings in an instant.
 Your users see those scary red screens telling them your site isn’t safe.
 Trust evaporates faster than you can fix the issue.